 “My own perfectionism never let me rest.
 I spent decades frustrated with myself that I was not doing enough, not good enough at anything, not fast enough & that I did too much of what I called; “nothing”.

 All of this led to chronic anxiety which is why Perfectionism & Anxiety go hand in hand.” 😔

 Perfectionists are similar to high achievers, but there are differences.
-People who struggle with perfectionism discount “being a perfectionist” without examining the cost of it.
-They may think they are high achievers who “just really like being busy & striving for greatness.”
+People who struggle with perfectionism downplay being a perfectionist.
+They think they are high achievers who just “like being busy & striving for greatness.”

-This is why many of us struggle with perfectionism & don’t even know it – we don’t realize the important differences between being a high achiever & being a perfectionist.
-Here’s how it might be affecting your life & how perfectionists differ from high achievers.
+This is why we struggle with perfectionism & don’t know it: we don’t realize the major differences between high achievement & being perfectionism.

 Signs You May Struggle With Perfectionism:

 You often hear from others that you are “too hard on yourself,” yet you completely overlook their opinion.

 Like high achievers, perfectionists set high goals & strive for excellence.
 However, high achievers are different from perfectionists.
 High achievers can be satisfied with getting close to the mark or not even hitting their goal.

 On the other hand, anything less than the original standard & goal is a failure in the eyes of a perfectionist.
 For the perfectionist, it’s all or nothing.